Ledrunning/FacialDetection/README.md

 # Simple WPF MVVM Desktop application for facial detection in real time from web camera via Emgu
-## This application use Emgu 3.x framework
+## This application use Emgu 3.x framework from https://www.emgu.com/wiki/index.php/Main_Page
 To run app you should put these libraries into the bin folder (Debug or Release) I used EMGU CV x64 version, so I put these libraries along this path *\bin\Debug\x64*
 * concrt140.dll